kevin-wayne/algs4/README-MAVEN.txt

 Download and install Maven by following the instructions at https://maven.apache.org.

-Locate the installation directory for Maven, e.g., C:\<appache-maven-x-y-z>
+Locate the installation directory for Maven, e.g., C:\<apache-maven-x-y-z>

 Locate the installation directory for Java, e.g., C:\Program Files\Java\<JDK-x-y-z>